mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 That’s why eyes are eyes, but eyes are not eyes.
 That means, eyes are supported by ... nose, mouth, ears, body, and mind – all natures.
 That is why at that time, no eyes can emphasize their own existence based on egoistic sense.
 “I am eye,” they cannot say.
 So completely, eyes keep their own mouth shut. *[He chortles, and the group laughs.]*

-Actually, eyes function or eyes try to communicate with nose, mouth, ears – practically.
+Actually, eyes function or try to communicate with nose, mouth, ears – practically.
 This is the function of eyes.
 But if you say ‘eyes’, that is really the idea of eyes, separate from nose, mouth, ears, body, heart.

 If you understand eyes are eyes, this is the first stage; this is very conceptualized.
 Everything is separate.
 This is not enough.
 So you should animate your eyes as they are. *How*?
 You should understand nose, mouth, ears – everything.
 And then at that time, eyes really work, pretty well.